the time has come to

 L I G H T C A R D S

-Lau'su is the spirit of healing light, warm kindness, and the brilliant dawn.
+Lau'su is the spirit of healing light, warming kindness, and the brilliant dawn.

 -